twiddlingbits/twr-wasm/docs/api/api-typescript.md

 const mod = new twrWasmModule();
 ~~~
-`twrWasmModule` provides the two core JavaScript APIs for access to a Web Assembly Module:
+`twrWasmModule` provides the two core JavaScript APIs for access to a WebAssembly Module:

 - `loadWasm` to load your `.wasm` module (your compiled C code).
 - `callC` to call a C function